ajoshiusc/bfp/README.md

 Current version of BFP is Linux only.
 A Debian based linux distribution (ubuntu/mint/debian), 8GB RAM recommended.

 ## Installation and Setup
  * Install AFNI (Ver.
 Jun 12 2017) and FSL 5.0.
-We recommend using neurodebian (http://neuro.debian.net) as it makes the installation process easier.
+We recommend using [NeuroDebian](http://neuro.debian.net) as it makes the installation process easier.
  * Install BrainSuite 17a (http://brainsuite.org).
  * Install Matlab 2017a
  * Download bfp, unzip